Everything on PDF accessibility - what does accessible PDF files mean?

 PDFs are so popular and used by so many companies and organizations that it's vital to make them accessible to people with disabilities.
 Thanks to today's AI tools and our remediation solutions service, there's no excuse to leave PDFs out of your accessible website protocols.

-How can I check if my PDF is accessible?
+Q6.
+How can I check whether a PDF is accessible?